-Airline & Airplane Seat Comparisons
+Airline and Airplane Seat Comparisons

 Updated research on this topic can be found here: Airline Fleet Totals, Leg Room Analysis Revisited.
 This more recent article integrates fleet totals for a more complete view of seat pitch distribution across airlines.